furio1999/furio1999.github.io/index.md

 - Garment generation and Virtual Try-Off.

 For further details, check my works on [RAG techniques for Fashion Design](https://arxiv.org/abs/2504.14011) and [Virtual Try-Off](https://temu-vtoff-page.github.io/).
-I have previously worked at [European Space Agency](https://www.esa.int/), as a visiting student in [Φ-Lab](https://philab.esa.int/), supervised by [Irene Amerini](https://sites.google.com/diag.uniroma1.it/ireneamerini) (Sapienza University of Rome) and co-supervised by [Bertrand Le Saux](https://blesaux.github.io/) (Φ-Lab).
+I have previously worked at [European Space Agency](https://www.esa.int/), as a visiting student at [Φ-Lab](https://philab.esa.int/), supervised by [Irene Amerini](https://sites.google.com/diag.uniroma1.it/ireneamerini) (Sapienza University of Rome) and co-supervised by [Bertrand Le Saux](https://blesaux.github.io/) (Φ-Lab).
 As a result, we developed one of the first diffusion-based methods for image inpaiting in remote sensing, you can check it [here](https://arxiv.org/abs/2311.06222).

 In the meanwhile, I delve into sports firstly for passion, secondly for the remarkable benefits of living a student-athlete life and finally for sake of competition.
 You can find more in my [athlete](https://furio1999.github.io//athlete/) page and in several blog posts.